 Focuses on the internationally acclaimed Australian painter, Arthur Boyd, as he reflects on his life's work and the influences which helped create it.

+Arthur Phillip is arguably the most important person in Australia's history.
 Scott Bevan presents a revealing account of the man who helped lay the foundations for modern Australia.